TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 That's it!
 You've got yourself the transport matrix of your dreams!

+> [!WARNING]
-| ***Note***: This is work in progress, so expect breaking changes in the interface.
+> This is work in progress, so expect breaking changes in the interface.
 However, the `test/` directory should contain up-to-date example for building the transport matrix.

 ## Acknowledgements